 777 Bay Street

-OFA would appreciate being copied on any letters sent to Minister Clark so OFA can reference them in our further advocacy efforts on this issue.
+OFA would appreciate being copied on any letters sent to Minister Clark so that we can reference them in future advocacy efforts on this issue.